valohai/docs/source/tutorials/learning-paths/pipelines/1-get-started-pl.rst

 * A pipeline that runs every Monday at 09:00 to fetch data from a database, and if there are over 1000 new records it will retrain the model, evaluate its performance, and update the ``latest-model`` `alias </howto/data/datum-alias>`_ to the newly trained model.
 * A pipeline that trains 300 models in parallel and compares if any of those models is better than the existing model.
 * A pipeline that trains a new model and deploys a new version of your REST API with the new model.
+* A pipeline that extracts data from a database, executes a transformation process on the data, and finally loads the data to a data store.

 Valohai pipelines consist of ``nodes`` and ``edges``.